aadversteeg/mssqlclient-mcp-server/README.md

 #### Session Management Tools

 These tools allow management of long-running queries and stored procedures through background sessions.
+They are particularly useful when operations would exceed the `TotalToolCallTimeoutSeconds` limit or when you need to run multiple operations concurrently.

 ##### get_session_status